tucher/JsonFusion/docs/WHY_REFLECTION.md

 - Which fields are required / optional
 - Constraints (ranges, min/max items, string lengths, etc.)
 - Container kinds (fixed std::array vs dynamic std::vector)
-- Annotations like skip_json or “tokenize-only, no materialization”
+- Annotations like skip or “tokenize-only, no materialization”

 At runtime, the parser doesn’t “figure out the schema”, it just:
 - walks the JSON once,